AliSoftware/OHAttributedLabel/README.md

 To use this classes in your project:

 * include the "OHAttributedLabel" and "NSAttributedString+Attributes" header (.h) and source (.m) files in your Xcode project
-* don't forget to import the CoreText framework in your project (otherwise you will have linker errors when you will compile)
+* **Don't forget to import the CoreText framework** in your project (otherwise you will have linker errors when you will compile)

 # Sample code